Shipping (fandom): Male slash

 The first K/S stories were not immediately accepted by all Star Trek fans.
 Early slash fans in England feared that they would be arrested, because slash violated the obscenity laws there at the time.
 Many early slash stories were based on a pairing of two close friends, a "hero dyad", or "One True Pairing", such as Kirk/Spock or Starsky/Hutch; conversely, a classic pairing between foils was that of Blake/Avon from Blake's 7.
 With the advent of the Internet, slash fiction writers created mailing lists (which gradually took the place of amateur press associations), and websites such as FanFiction.Net (which gradually started taking the place of zines).
 With the Internet, the number of fandoms represented increased dramatically, especially those devoted to science fiction, fantasy, and police dramas.
 The Internet also increased the level of reader interaction, making it easier for fans to comment on stories, give episode reviews, and discuss comment on trends in slash fandom itself.
 Websites and fanzines dedicated to fans of The X-Files, Stargate, Harry Potter, and Buffy the Vampire Slayer became common, with tens of thousands of slash stories available.

+Some fans of the original Star Wars trilogy shipped Han and Lando Calrissian ("HanLando" or "Han/Lando"), Han and Chewbacca, or Han and Luke ("Skysolo").
+The prequel trilogy spawned additional ships, including between Obi-Wan/Anakin, known as "Obikin."
+Some fans described the pairing of Obi-Wan and Anakin as a "star-crossed bromance," a "love story", or a "deeply broken relationship" between a master and padawan.
+In a GQ interview, Ewan McGregor who plays Obi-Wan in the prequel trilogy, and in the stand-alone Obi-Wan series, said that a "lot of homoerotic" Obikin art was sent to him, calling it "a bit of an eye-opener" and expressed surprise at how it is sent his way.
+Others paired Obi-Wan and his clone commander, Cody, as "Codywan," becoming more relevant with the franchise focus on "The Clone Wars", Obi-Wan and Padme ("Obidala"), and Obi-Wan and Qui-Gon Jinn ("Qui-Gonbi").